lokumai/smolagents-quickstart-template/docs/experiments_ara.md

 Likert: They score each tutorial on a scale of 1-5

 They should consider 3 criteria:
-1. Fidelity (code match or factual correctness)
-2. Pedagogy (clarity for novices)
-3. Coverage (high-level flows)
+They should evaluate based on 3 criteria:
+1. **Fidelity**: Is the code accurate?
+Does it match the actual codebase?
+(Fact-checking)
+2. **Pedagogy**: Is it easy for a beginner to understand?
+Is the structure logical?
+3. **Coverage**: Does it cover the most important parts of the system?
+(Completeness)

 ## Experiment 2 (MANDATORY): Eval using LLM-as-judge (~30 min)
-Similar to Experiment 1, but instead of humans, a secondary Agent does the A/B testing and Likert scoring using the criteria above.
+Similar to Experiment 1, but instead of human experts, we use a **SOTA (State-of-the-Art) AI Model** as the judge.

-For the judge, I suggest using the Vibe-coding tools you have such as Gemini CLI or Github Copilot.
-You clone the codebase, give the tutorials to Copilot, and ask it to judge.
+**Recommended Judge:** Use a "Vibe-coding" tool that has codebase awareness, such as **GitHub Copilot**, **Gemini CLI**, **Antigravity** or others.
+**Procedure:**
+1. Open the repository in the tool.
+2. Provide both tutorials to the tool.
+3. Ask it to evaluate them based on the 3 criteria above (Fidelity, Pedagogy, Coverage) and pick a winner.

-Here N = 3 (means at least 3 LLM models judge).
+Here N = 4 (use 4 different models if possible, e.g., GPT, Cluade, Gemini, Grok).

 NOTE: Finally you can create a win-rate table to add results of both expert and llm-as-judge to aggregate all results.